-Remark : (1) Mr. Nha-Kran Loahavilai was appointed as Director, effective from April 25, 2022, in replacement of Mr.Wiboon Perm-Arayawong
+Remark: (1) Mr. Taweesak Charoensakyothin was appointed as Director, effective from November 9, 2023, In replacement of Ms. Siripen Neamcharoun

 The Board of Directors has participated in the derivation of vision, missions and strategies as well as regulated, monitored and assessed to ensure that the management have operated according to the specific business goals efficiently.
-The Board shall ensure that its executives and employees conduct the businesses in
+The Board shall ensure that its executives and employees conduct the businesses in compliance with related laws and regulations and shareholders' resolutions in order to maximize value creation for the Company as well as preserve the interests of all stakeholders.